Tyrrrz/YoutubeExplode/Readme.md

 #### Retrieving playlist metadata

-You can get metadata associated with a YouTube playlist by calling `Playlists.GetAsync(...)` method:
+You can get the metadata associated with a YouTube playlist by calling `Playlists.GetAsync(...)` method:

 ```csharp
 using YoutubeExplode;